 - High yield of meat.

-- Black Brangus qualifies for premium programs such as Certified Angus Beef.
+- Qualification for premium programs such as Certified Angus Beef (Black Brangus only).

 - Difficult temperament for beginners to handle.

 - Lower conception rates than Angus.

 - Discounts in sale barns outside of the South for Brahman influence.